Embraer EMB 314 Super Tucano: Light attack experiment

-In August 2017, the Air Force conducted the "Light Attack Experiment" to evaluate potential light attack aircraft.
+In August 2017, the US Air Force conducted the "Light Attack Experiment" to evaluate potential light attack aircraft.
 Following this, it decided to continue experimenting with two non-developmental aircraft, the Textron Aviation AT-6B Wolverine derivative of the T-6 Texan II and the Sierra Nevada/Embraer A-29 Super Tucano.
-Tests were scheduled to be conducted at Davis-Monthan Air Force Base, Arizona between May and July 2018.
-The tests are intended "to experiment with maintenance, data networking and sensors… [to] gather the data needed for a rapid procurement", according to Secretary of the Air Force Heather Wilson.
-Experimentation will examine logistics requirements, weapons and sensor issues, and future interoperability with partner forces.
+Tests conducted at Davis-Monthan Air Force Base, Arizona between May and July 2018, examined logistics requirements, weapons and sensor issues, and future interoperability with partner forces.
 The Air Force expects to have the information it needs to potentially buy light attack aircraft in a future competition, without conducting a combat demonstration, based on data collected during the first round of the experiment and future data anticipated to be collected in the next phase of experimentation.
-The A-29 Super Tucano had a fatal crash while over the Red Rio Bombing Range, White Sands Missile Range.
+The A-29 had a fatal crash while over the Red Rio Bombing Range, White Sands Missile Range.

+By 2022, three A-29C aircraft had been delivered by Sierra Nevada to Air Force Special Operations Command.